 A Building Communities Grant Overview

-It is the intent of the General Assembly that the Enhanced 911 Compliance Grants Program shall cease to exist on June 30, 2021.
+It is the intent of the General Assembly that the Enhanced 911 Compliance Grants Program shall end on June 30, 2021.
 The Enhanced 911 Board will award grants either until the current funding is expended or until 6/30/21, whichever comes first.

 The Enhanced 911 Compliance Grant Program was created by Act 160 of the 2016 legislative session.
 This Building Communities grant is intended to provide financial assistance and incentive to Vermont schools to support the identification and implementation of needed changes to the school’s telecommunications technology so accurate address and location information (i.e., specific call back number, building name/number, floor number, room number, etc.) is provided to Vermont 911 in the event of an emergency.